jekhokie/jekhokie.github.io/_posts/2016-08-25-installing-graphite-0-9-15.markdown

 # ...
 {% endhighlight %}

-Disable the default site, enable the Graphite Web application, and start Apache to serve the application:
+Disable the default site and enable the Graphite Web application:

 {% highlight bash %}
 # disable the default site